Skip to Content

 Fire Watch is only intended as a short term alternative that permits continued occupancy of the facility/building.
 The immediate action of the facility/building owner, or their representative, shall arrange for corrective measures to be taken on the system(s) that are out of service.

-Review the Fire Watch Service guidelines for more information.
+Review the Fire Watch Service Guidelines for more information.
 A standard form for the fire watch record is included for use.

 Fire extinguishers and emergency lighting records

 Nearly every commercial or industrial property/business is required to be equipped with fire extinguishers and emergency lighting.
-These fire protection/life safety installations require on-going inspections, testing and maintenance (I.T.M.) to ensure they will perform as intended when needed.
+These fire protection/life safety installations require on-going inspections, testing, and maintenance (I.T.M.) to ensure they will perform as intended when needed.

 Links and Documents